johnmcdowall/johnmcdowall.github.com/_posts/2013-01-15-technical-choices-should-be-above-all-else-ethical.markdown

 description: Unless you're working for yourself, if you're building something for a client then your primary concern should be making ethical technical choices.
 ---

-Unless you're working for yourself, in which case do whatever your little heart desires, if you're building something for a client then your primary concern should be making ethical technical choices.
+If you're working for yourself, in which case do whatever your little heart desires, but if you're building something for a client then your primary concern should be making ethical technical choices.

 **When someone else is paying you to code, your responsibility to them is foremost to create the most value possible for their cash investment. **